louishenrifranc/Tensorflow-Cheatsheet/README.md

 train_gen = optimizer.apply_gradients(grads)
 ```

-### Get an approximation of the size in byte of the graph
+### Get an approximation of the size in byte of the Graph
 ```
 # This is the best approximation I've been able to found online.
 Not sure how good it is, because it doesn't take into
 # account used for automatic differentiation